 Students are going to listen to many K-Pop songs, watch a couple of Korean films, excerpts from K-Drama, Korean documentaries, and more.
 It means that this course will be fun and even entertaining sometimes!
 However, it is REALLY important for students to actively participate into the class discussion when enjoying all those K-media products.
-Though it is a 300-level course, the Professor would like to lead the course to a quasi-graduate level course asking students to act autonomously.
+Though it is a upper level undergraduate course, the instructor would like to lead the course to a quasi-graduate level course asking students to act autonomously.